jeffmaher/github-repo-starter-template/README.md

 Additionally, all of the provided pull request steps rely on CI script skeletons that are stored in the `ci` folder.
 It's a good practice to use these scripts, which makes for easier and consistent runs between GitHub Actions and local runs before committing.

 Lastly, these instructions assume you're using a web application via Docker container.
-If that's not the case (i.e. mobile apps, not using Docker, etc.), remove the following text from each step to just leverage the shell script skeletons: `docker-compose -f docker-compose.yml -f ci/docker-compose.ci.yml run app` (i.e. leave `sh ci/<script>.sh`).
+If that's not the case (i.e. mobile apps, not using Docker, etc.), adjust the workflow files according.
+For example, for a non-Docker app, you might remove the Docker commands and just use the shell scripts (i.e. remove the Docker command: `docker-compose -f docker-compose.yml -f ci/docker-compose.ci.yml run app`, then leave `sh ci/<script>.sh`).

 _Note: To make the next section easier for requiring status checks, create one pull request to trigger the PR checks._